Delivery Challan under GST

 - The quantity and the details of the goods, along with their HSN codes

-- The name and address of the transporter, otherwise consigner
+- The name and address of the transporter or consignor

 To make an errorless challan, capture the fine details of the goods such as their taxable value, description, HSN code.

-It shall be noted that delivery challan serial number is mandatory.
-This is because a serial number identifies a challan and makes it easier for future references.
-Moreover, in a case, if the recipient of goods is not registered, the location of a business must be mentioned compulsorily in a delivery challan.
+It shall be noted that delivery challan serial number is mandatory as it helps in its identification and makes it easier for future references.
+Moreover, in a case, if the person who is receiving such goods is unregistered, the place of a business must be clearly specified in a delivery challan.

-You must be probably striving to find an answer to this question.
-These are the situations that compel you to generate and issue a delivery challan:
+You must be probably striving for a resolution to this question.
+These are the situations that impel you to generate a delivery challan:

-- In the case, where the business location of a supplier is not disclosed to the recipient of goods
+- In a situation where the business place of a supplier is not disclosed to the person receiving such goods

 - Supplying goods on approval basis